Distributionally Robust Statistical Verification with Imprecise Neural Networks: Abstract

 \section{Abstract}

 A particularly challenging problem in AI safety is providing guarantees on the behavior of high-dimensional autonomous systems.
 Verification approaches centered around reachability analysis fail to scale, and purely statistical approaches are constrained by the distributional assumptions about the sampling process.
 Instead, we pose a distributionally robust version of the statistical verification problem for black-box systems, where our performance guarantees hold over a large family of distributions.
-This paper proposes a novel approach based on a combination of active learning, uncertainty quantification, and neural network verification.
-A central piece of our approach is an ensemble technique called Imprecise Neural Networks, which provides the uncertainty to guide active learning.
+This paper proposes a novel approach based on uncertainty quantification using concepts from imprecise probabilities.
+A central piece of our approach is an ensemble technique called Imprecise Neural Networks, which provides the uncertainty quantification.
+Additionally, we solve the allied problem of exploring the input set using active learning.
 The active learning uses an exhaustive neural-network verification tool Sherlock to collect samples.
 An evaluation on multiple physical simulators in the openAI gym Mujoco environments with reinforcement-learned controllers demonstrates that our approach can provide useful and scalable guarantees for high-dimensional systems.